Richard Schneirov: Research interests

 Schneirov is a noted scholar of working-class history and of the Gilded Age-Progressive Era.
 Much of his research has focused on the American labor movement during the Gilded Age.
-He has also researched the period of the 1960s and 70s, and regularly teaches a class: "The Sixties: Counterculture and Protest."
+He has also researched the period of the 1960s and 70s.

 Schneirov's most notable work is his 1998 book, Labor and Urban Politics: Class Conflict and the Origins of Modern Liberalism in Chicago, 1864-97.
 The work won the Urban History Association's Kenneth Jackson Award in 1999 for best book in North American urban history.
 The book is a definitive account of the rise of the Chicago labor movement during the Great Railroad Strike of 1877, the struggle for the eight-hour day, and the Pullman Strike of 1894.

 The work is considered a major reinterpretation of Gilded Era history.
 Schneirov's thesis is that the American labor movement exerted a profound influence on Chicago and urban politics, and radically transformed liberal and progressive political thought.
 As noted labor scholar Joseph McCartin observed: